sfc-gh-dwilczak/tutorials/docs/snowflake/google/storage/index.md

 Lets start by setting up a Snowflake connection to Google Cloud Storage and load json data.
 After that use snowpipe to automate the ingestion of CSV files.

 ### Google Cloud
-Sign into your azure account.
-If you don't have one, a free [Google Cloud account](https://cloud.google.com/) can be started.
+Sign into your google account.

 #### Create project
 If you don't have a project, start by selecting/creating a project.